 There are a huge number of factors that can go into your ROI calculation.
 For now, let's keep it simple.
 We'll take your cost of training and subtract it from what you can expect your salesperson to make after training.

 Full-Time Employee ROI

-Assuming that it takes about twenty hours to train a salesperson, and you're paying them ten dollars per hour, you'll be into the training for about two-hundred dollars.
+Assuming that it takes about twenty hours to train a salesperson, and you're paying them $10 per hour, you'll be into the training for about $200.
 With a modest twenty percent increase in sales after training, a salesperson who made ten sales a week will now be making twelve.
-At fifty dollars per sale, that puts your payoff time at about two weeks.
+At $50 per sale, that puts your payoff time at about two weeks.

 And all of that is based on a minimal training investment with a modest return.
 Studies have shown that higher investments in training will yield higher returns.